SA Games likely to be postponed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The 13th South Asian (SA) Games, slated to be held in Nepal in March 2019, are more likely to be postponed for a few months, a highly reliable source said.
+KARACHI: The 13th South Asian Games slated to be held in Nepal in March 2019 are more likely to be postponed for a few months.

-KARACHI: The 13th South Asian (SA) Games, slated to be held in Nepal in March 2019, are more likely to be postponed for a few months, a highly reliable source said.
+KARACHI: The 13th South Asian Games slated to be held in Nepal in March 2019 are more likely to be postponed for a few months.

 Comments